Ragzouken/npm-bitsy-parser/readme.md

 # @bitsy/parser
 A Node.js module that parses bitsy gamedata.
-Only supports palettes and rooms at this time.
+Does not parse rooms or dialogue at this time.

 ## Installation
 ```sh
 npm install @bitsy/parser --save